SuperGS: Super-Resolution 3D Gaussian Splatting Enhanced by Variational Residual Features and Uncertainty-Augmented Learning: Methodology

+We define the uncertainty $u_i$ of $i$-th Gaussian using the magnitude of its residual feature variance:

+Intuitively, high uncertainty indicates that the Gaussian either fails to fit the geometry of the region or represents floaters.
+Therefore, we take two actions for Gaussians with uncertainty exceeding a certain threshold.

-Observing that low-resolution primitives often appear too coarse for high-resolution rendering, and recognizing that high-resolution scenes require smaller Gaussians for detailed capture, we propose a Gradient-guided Selective Splitting (GSS) strategy shown in Figure~\ref{fig:GSS}.
-It selectively subdivides only those coarse primitives that inadequately represent their regions, while preserving larger coarse primitives in smoother, less detailed areas.
-Lacking high-resolution detail, we utilize a 2D pretrained SR model to generate high-resolution input views as pseudo-labels to guide this process.
+First, noting that low-resolution primitives often appear too coarse for high-resolution rendering, and recognizing that high-resolution scenes require smaller Gaussians to capture finer details, we propose a splitting strategy based on both gradient and uncertainty.
+Formally, a Gaussian $\mathcal{G}_i$ is split once the following criteria are met:

-Specifically, we consider those coarse Gaussians $G_{\mathrm{coarse}}$, which are identified by their gradients and scales exceeding specific thresholds in complex regions.
-These are then subdivided into fine primitives, denoted as $G_{\mathrm{fine}}$.
-Formally, we focus on the $i$-th Gaussian $\mathcal{G}_i$, which projects to the pixel-space point $\mu_i^k=(\mu_{i,x}^k,\mu_{i,y}^k)$ under viewpoint $k$, and its corresponding loss $\mathcal{L}^k$.
-The average view-space positional gradient is computed every 100 training iterations as follows:

-where $M$ denotes the cumulative number of viewpoints in which Gaussian $\mathcal{G}_i$ is engaged over 100 iterative cycles.
-The division of $\mathcal{G}_i$ is enacted once specific criteria are satisfied:

-where $\tau_p$ and $\tau_s$ represent the gradient threshold and scale threshold, respectively.
+where $\tau_p$, $\tau_u$, and $\tau_s$ represent the gradient threshold, uncertainty threshold, and scale threshold, respectively.

-The GSS procedure, detailed in Algorithm~\ref{alg:algorithm}, involves splitting selected coarse primitives into $N_s$ finer segments, where $N_s$ is tied to the super-resolution ratio.
-These fine Gaussians are initialized using the coarse Gaussian as a sampling PDF and are scaled down to $1/(0.8 \times N_s)$.
-We optimize scene representation by implement the original densification scheme on the fine Gaussians, discarding those with low opacities, and enhancing the multi-resolution hash table, image decoder, and attributes of remaining coarse Gaussians using a reduced learning rate.